Home Art Artists Museums Schools Library

 Degas, Edgar

-He was also a gifted portrait painter, sowing a rare insight into the character of his sitters.
-From early on, Degas’s work is almost abstract in its concern for design and pattern and its use of unusual viewpoints.
-In 1869, his exhibited at the official Paris Salon for the last time, exhibiting independently thereafter.
+Edgar Degas hailed from a wealthy family and initially trained as a historical painter.
+However, his interest in modern motifs became evident in the early 1860s when he began painting racecourses.
+Degas was also a gifted portrait painter, demonstrating a rare insight into the character of his sitters.
+His early work is almost abstract in its concern for design and pattern and its use of unusual viewpoints.

 Manet, Edouard

-Manet was born in Paris to wealthy parents and his artistic talents were apparent early in his life.
-In 1850, after a short stint in the French navy, he joined the studio of Thomas Couture3„4 a Neo-Classical painter who steered his students away from an obsessive attention to detail.
+Édouard Manet was born in Paris to wealthy parents, and his artistic talents were evident from an early age.
+After a brief stint in the French navy in 1850, he joined the studio of Thomas Couture, a Neo-Classical painter who encouraged his students to avoid an obsessive attention to detail.

-Manet’s work was remarkable for its modernity, both in terms of technique and subject matter - qualities that attracted the admiration of a younger group of painters who came to be known as the Impressionists.
-Despite challenging the views of the art establishment, Manet craved official acceptance for his work.
-Consequently, he never exhibited with the Impressionists, although his work influenced their development.
-Manet spent much time with members of the Impressionist group in the cafes of Paris, and during the 1870s he painted in an Impressionist style.
-Much of his subject matter was also in keeping with the spirit of his contemporary, Edgar Degas.
+Manet's work was notable for its modernity, both in technique and subject matter, attracting the admiration of younger painters who became known as the Impressionists.
+Despite challenging the art establishment's views, Manet sought official acceptance for his work and never exhibited with the Impressionists, though his work significantly influenced their development.
+He spent considerable time with members of the Impressionist group in the cafés of Paris, and during the 1870s, he painted in an Impressionist style.
+His subject matter often resonated with the contemporary themes explored by Edgar Degas.

 Monet, Claude

-Monet is best known for his series paintings, in which he explored particular subjects in differing light conditions at various times of day, most famously his series of haystacks , poplar trees and Rouen Cathedral.
-His waterlily paintings, produced almost exclusively from 1899 when his moved to Giverny, just outside Paris, are a natural progression of this.
-As his eyesight deteriorated his work became increasingly abstract.
+Monet is best known for his series paintings, where he explored specific subjects under various light conditions and at different times of the day.
+His most famous series include the haystacks, poplar trees, and Rouen Cathedral.
+His waterlily paintings, created almost exclusively from 1899 onward after he moved to Giverny, just outside Paris, represent a natural progression of his exploration of light and color.
+As his eyesight deteriorated, his work became increasingly abstract.

 Morisot, Berthe

-Morisot, the daughter of a top civil servant and great-great-niece of the rococo artist Jean-Honore Fragonard, grew up in a cultured environment.
-Between 1860 and 1862 she was a pupil of French landscape painter Jean-Baptiste-Camille Corot, who advised her to paint put of doors.
-She came into contact with the Impressionists through Edouard Manet, whom she befriended in 1869.
-She married Manet’s brother and persuaded Manet to experiment with painting outside to abandon his predominant use of black and to adopt a lighter, Impressionist palette.
+Berthe Morisot, the daughter of a top civil servant and great-great-niece of the Rococo artist Jean-Honoré Fragonard, grew up in a cultured environment.
+Between 1860 and 1862, she studied under French landscape painter Jean-Baptiste-Camille Corot, who encouraged her to paint outdoors.
+Through Édouard Manet, whom she befriended in 1869, she came into contact with the Impressionists.
+She later married Manet’s brother, Eugène, and played a significant role in persuading Édouard Manet to experiment with outdoor painting, encouraging him to move away from his predominant use of black and adopt a lighter, Impressionist palette.

 Morisot exhibited at all but one of the Impressionist exhibitions.
-She excelled at portraits and domestic scenes, which she imbued with a spontaneity and light , airy quality.
-She always worked in the Impressionist style and had a rare understanding of tonal harmony.
-She was also highly skilled in the use of watercolors.
+She excelled at portraits and domestic scenes, which she imbued with spontaneity and a light, airy quality.
+Always working in the Impressionist style, she had a rare understanding of tonal harmony and was highly skilled in the use of watercolors.
+Her work reflects a deep sensitivity to light and color, capturing the subtleties of her subjects with a delicate touch.

 Renoir, Pierre-Auguste

-Renoir, who began his career a porcelain painter, was a founder member of Impressionists, with Monet, in 1860.
-Bazille and Sisley soon joined the group and from 1863 they began to work out of doors near Barbizon , where Renoir also befriended Camille Pissarro3„4 and Paul Cezanne.
-He exhibited t the first three Impressionist exhibitions and at the seventh.
+Renoir, who began his career as a porcelain painter, was a founding member of the Impressionists, along with Monet, in 1860.
+Bazille and Sisley soon joined the group, and from 1863 they began to work outdoors near Barbizon, where Renoir also befriended Camille Pissarro and Paul Cézanne.
+He exhibited at the first three Impressionist exhibitions and at the seventh.
 Otherwise, he showed his work at private one-man exhibitions and at the Paris Salon.
 Until the 1890s, Renoir was generally more interested in painting people than landscapes.
-Unlike some of the other Impressionists, he favored society portraits and pictures of the middle-classes at play.
-He painted with soft caressing ,almost sensual, brushstrokes – there is no trace of the darker undertones found in the work of Edouard Manet and Edgar Degas.
+Unlike some of the other Impressionists, he favored society portraits and pictures of the middle classes at play.
+He painted with soft, caressing, almost sensual brushstrokes – there is no trace of the darker undertones found in the work of Édouard Manet and Edgar Degas.

-Renoir became dissatisfied with his style and in 1881 travelled to North Africa and Italy.
-For a few years he practices a harder, more ‘classical’ style, in which forms were far more clearly delineated.
+Renoir became dissatisfied with his style and in 1881 traveled to North Africa and Italy.
+For a few years, he practiced a harder, more 'classical' style, in which forms were far more clearly delineated.

 Pissarro, Camille

 Pissarro was born in the West Indies, although he had Danish nationality.
-The oldest of the Impressionists, he went to Paris in 1885, where he painted in the manner of the landscapist Gustave Courbet.
-He was a founder member of the Impressionist group, and the only one to exhibit at all eight independent exhibition.
-Pissarro was highly influential in the early work of Paul Cezanne, who worked with him at Louveciennes for ten years.
-From 1888, he suffered with eye problems and stopped working in the open air.
-Instead he concentrated on views of city life, usually painted looking down from hotel windows.
-In 1889 with the other Impressionists, he exhibited at the Paris World Fair.
-During the 1890s his work became increasingly well known.
-Between the mid-1880s and 1890, under the influence of Georges Seurat, Pissarro painted in the ‘scientific’ divisionist or pointillist style.
-From the 1880s,3„4 he also began to concentrate in figures as the subjects of his work.
+The oldest of the Impressionists, he went to Paris in 1855, where he painted in the manner of the landscapist Gustave Courbet.
+He was a founding member of the Impressionist group and the only one to exhibit at all eight independent exhibitions.
+Pissarro was highly influential in the early work of Paul Cézanne, who worked with him at Louveciennes for ten years.
+From 1888, he suffered from eye problems and stopped working in the open air.
+Instead, he concentrated on views of city life, usually painted looking down from hotel windows.
+In 1889, with the other Impressionists, he exhibited at the Paris World Fair.
+During the 1890s, his work became increasingly well-known.
+Between the mid-1880s and 1890, under the influence of Georges Seurat, Pissarro painted in the 'scientific' divisionist or pointillist style.
+From the 1880s, he also began to concentrate on figures as the subjects of his work.

 Sisley, Alfred

-Sisley died of cancer in 1899, and his finances were in such a poor state that his fellow artists made a collection foe his children.
-At a posthumous auction of his works, however he prices – so low in his lifetime – rose dramatically.
+Sisley died of cancer in 1899, and his finances were in such a poor state that his fellow artists made a collection for his children.
+At a posthumous auction of his works, however, the prices – so low in his lifetime – rose dramatically.

 GALLERY